 By participating in PartnerPlusBenefit, your company receives benefits that are practically equal to corporate discounts.
 And you also benefit: you do not have to agree to minimum orders or enter into a general contract for flight quotas, which means you always remain independent.

-Background information on this topic
+Background information on the topic

 Corporate discounts – a proven means to save money